Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Results

 \subsubsection{\textbf{Heterogeneous deliberation outcome mirror the voting outcome more closely}}

 The p-values in Figure~\ref{fig:points_votes} reveal a significant correlation between individual voting outcomes and group-assigned deliberation points in the heterogeneous round ($p = 0.000527$), but a non-significant correlation in the homogeneous round ($p = 0.0943$).
 This suggests that in heterogeneous deliberation groups, where diverse perspectives are expected to emerge, the final group decisions closely mirror individual online voting outcomes.
 We also observed more groups using sticky notes as votes to make collective decisions in the heterogeneous round, as shown in Figure~\ref{fig:notes}.

-This pattern is further illustrated in Appendix Table~\ref{tab:final_projects}.
+This pattern is further illustrated in Table~\ref{tab:final_projects} in the appendix.
 Among the 17 projects selected during the deliberation process, 7 overlap with those that would have been chosen if online voting alone determined the funding allocation for this portion of the budget.
-Compared to a hypothetical pure voting scenario, heterogeneous deliberation introduces fewer unique projects.
+Compared to pure voting, heterogeneous deliberation introduces fewer unique projects.
 Only 3 projects were selected primarily due to heterogeneous deliberation (tagged HT), while 7 projects were selected primarily due to homogeneous deliberation (tagged HM).
 This suggests that homogeneous deliberation incorporates a wider range of projects that diverge from individual voting outcomes.
 One possible explanation is that participants with diverse preferences in heterogeneous groups find it challenging to reach consensus, often resorting to in-group voting to resolve differences.
-These findings highlight the need to critically assess the impact of group dynamics in deliberative processes within systems where voting already aggregates preferences effectively.
+These findings motivate the study of group dynamics in deliberative processes within systems where voting already aggregates preferences effectively.